-NewSeasons Assisted Living Communities, Inc. We lease 10 assisted living properties to NewSeasons Assisted Living Communities, Inc., or NewSeasons, until 2017, plus renewal options.
+NewSeasons Assisted Living Communities, Inc. We lease 10 assisted living properties to NewSeasons until 2017, plus renewal options.
 The rent payable to us averages approximately \$9.3 million per year during the initial lease term, although it is currently \$8.4 million per year and will increase at agreed times during the lease term.
-Residents of these properties pay substantially all of the revenues at these properties from their private resources.
+Substantially all of the revenues at these properties are paid by residents from their private resources.
 NewSeasons is a subsidiary of Independence Blue Cross, or IBC.
-IBC is a large regional health insurance company based in Philadelphia, Pennsylvania, with reported revenues of approximately \$10.4 billion in 2005.
-IBC has guaranteed NewSeasons rent to us.
-As of February 27, 2007, this tenant is current on its rent obligations to us.
+IBC is a large regional health insurance company based in Philadelphia, Pennsylvania, with reported revenues of approximately \$10.5 billion in 2006.
+IBC has guaranteed NewSeasons s rent to us.

 Alterra Healthcare Corporation / Brookdale Senior Living.
-We lease 18 assisted living properties to Alterra Healthcare Corporation, or Alterra, until 2017, plus renewal options.
-The base rent under this lease is \$7.6 million per year, plus additional rent calculated as a percentage of increases in the revenues at these properties above base amounts.
+We lease 18 assisted living properties to Alterra until 2017, plus renewal options.
+The annual rent under this lease is \$7.9 million per year, including additional rent calculated as a percentage of increases in the revenues at these properties above base amounts.
 Residents pay a majority of the revenues at these properties from their private resources.
-Brookdale Senior Living, Inc., or Brookdale, acquired Alterra in 2003 and Alterra became a subsidiary of Brookdale.
-Brookdale is a public company listed on the New York Stock Exchange, or NYSE, under the listing BKD.
-Brookdale has guaranteed Alterra's rent to us.
-As of February 27, 2007, this tenant is current on its rent obligations to us.
+Brookdale acquired Alterra in 2003 and Alterra became a subsidiary of Brookdale.
+Brookdale is a public company listed on the New York Stock Exchange, or NYSE, under the listing BKD .
+Brookdale has guaranteed Alterra s rent to us.

 Genesis HealthCare Corporation.
 We lease one nursing home to a subsidiary of Genesis HealthCare Corporation, or Genesis, for \$1.5 million of annual rent until 2016, plus renewal options.
-Genesis has guaranteed the rent payable to us under this lease and we hold a cash security deposit of \$235,000 to secure payment of this rent.
-Genesis is a public company listed on the NASDAQ Global Select Market under the symbol GHCI.
-As of February 27, 2007, this tenant is current on its rent obligations to us.
+Genesis has guaranteed the rent payable to us under this lease and we hold a security deposit of \$235,000 to secure payment of this rent.
+In July 2007, Formation Capital and JER Partners acquired Genesis and, as such, Genesis is no longer a publicly traded company.

 ABE Briarwood Corp.
-We lease one skilled nursing facility in Canonsburg, Pennsylvania to a subsidiary of ABE Briarwood Corp., a privately owned company, until 2010, plus renewal options.
-Our property is sub-leased to THI of Pennsylvania at Greenery of Canonsburg, LLC, a subsidiary of another private company, THI of Baltimore, Inc. Our lease is guaranteed by ABE Briarwood Corp., IHS Long Term Care, Inc. and THI of Baltimore, Inc. and is secured by a cash security deposit of \$600,000.
-As of February 27, 2007, this tenant is current on its rent obligations to us.
+We lease one skilled nursing facility in Canonsburg, Pennsylvania to a subsidiary of ABE Briarwood Corp., a privately owned company, for \$1.3 million of annual rent until 2010, plus renewal options.
+Our property is sub-leased to THI of Pennsylvania at Greenery of Canonsburg, LLC, a subsidiary of another private company, THI of Baltimore, Inc. Our lease is guaranteed by ABE Briarwood Corp., IHS Long Term Care, Inc. and THI of Baltimore, Inc. and is secured by a security deposit of \$600,000.

 HealthQuest, Inc. We lease two skilled nursing facilities and one independent living facility located in Huron and Sioux Falls, South Dakota to HealthQuest, Inc., a privately owned company, until 2016, plus a renewal option.
-The lease is guaranteed by the individual shareholder of HealthQuest, Inc. The rent payable to us averages approximately \$1.3 million per year during the initial lease term, although it is currently \$1.2 million per year and will increase at agreed times during the lease term.
-As of February 27, 2007, this tenant is current on its rent obligations to us.
+The lease is guaranteed by the individual shareholder of HealthQuest, Inc. The rent payable to us averages approximately \$1.6 million per year during the initial lease term, although it is currently \$1.2 million per year and will increase at agreed times during the lease term.

-Covenant Care, Inc. We lease one skilled nursing facility in Fresno, California to a subsidiary of Covenant Care, Inc., a privately owned company, until 2015, plus a renewal option.
-Covenant Care, Inc. guarantees the lease and has secured its obligation with a cash security deposit of \$900,000.
-As of February 27, 2007, this tenant is current on its rent obligations to us.
+Covenant Care, Inc. We lease one skilled nursing facility in Fresno, California to a subsidiary of Covenant Care, Inc., a privately owned company, for \$1.1 million of annual rent until 2015, plus a renewal option.
+Covenant Care, Inc. guarantees the lease and has secured its obligation with a security deposit of \$900,000.

 Evergreen Washington Healthcare, LLC.
 We lease one skilled nursing facility in Seattle, Washington to a subsidiary of Evergreen Washington Healthcare, LLC, a privately owned company, until 2015, plus a renewal option.
 The rent payable to us averages \$930,000 per year during the lease term, although it is currently \$916,000 per year and increases at agreed times during the lease term.
-Evergreen Washington Healthcare, LLC guarantees this lease and has secured its obligation with a cash security deposit of \$385,000.
-As of February 27, 2007, this tenant is current on its rent obligations to us.
+Evergreen Washington Healthcare, LLC guarantees this lease and has secured its obligation with a security deposit of \$385,000.